 There is an obvious anecdotal quality to so much of this existing evidence.
 While there are questions where, contrary to proverb, the plural of anecdote really is evidence, it is welcome to see a new controlled experiment performed by a scholar working at an elite institution, tied directly into investigations of other aspects of the phenomenon.

 Update: The experiment with religious subjects has been published in T.M.
-Luhrmann, H. Nusbaum and R. Thisted, “‘Lord, teach us to pray': Prayer practice affects congitive processing,” J. Cognition & Culture 13, 159-177, 2013.
-The paper is available free online here:
+Luhrmann, H. Nusbaum and R. Thisted, “‘Lord, teach us to pray': Prayer practice affects cognitive processing,” J. Cognition & Culture 13, 159-177, 2013.
+The paper is available free online here (link updated July 2015):

 The visualization of Leland Stanfod, Jr, has apparently become a regular undergraduate teaching excercise.
 From T.M.
 Luhrmann, “Response,” Spiritus 13, 1, 138-140, Spring 2013: